Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Step – 1: Insert the USB Stick

-Insert the USB stick to your machine as you would usually do.
+Insert the USB stick into your machine as you would usually do.
 Select ‘Do Nothing‘ if Ubuntu or your current distro displays a prompt.
 Verify your USB device by typing the following command in your Linux terminal emulator.

 $ sudo lsblk